skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

   <img src="../images/post4/WARC_File.png" alt="WARC" title="WARC" width="600" height="450" />

-Since I will be focusing my analysis on the latest extract of Common Crawl, which at the time of my analysis was February 2020, I will be using this [link](https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2020-10/wet.paths.gz).
+Since I will be focusing my analysis on the latest extract of Common Crawl I will be using this [link](https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2020-10/wet.paths.gz).
 This link will download the February 2020 WET plain text extract pointers in Amazon S3.
-The nice thing here is that I do not need to download any data since AWS hosts Common Crawl data and allows users public read-only access.
+The nice thing here is that I do not need to download the full 260 terabytes since AWS hosts Common Crawl data and allows users public read-only access.
 This wet.paths.gz file contains a gzip listing of paths to the actual crawl data.

 **Note:**
 I will share my full source code at the end of this article but one thing to note here is that the Common Crawl pointer files do not include the fully-qualified S3 paths.
 You will need to modify the downloaded wet.paths.gz file by changing an entry like this: